 Aboriginal Health Program Officer

 Michelle Tobin joined Positive Life in May 2020.
-She has responsibility, alongside Leslie Peters, to design, implement and evaluate a co-designed HIV health program for NSW-based Aboriginal and Torres Strait Islander people living with or at risk of acquiring HIV.
+She has responsibility to design, implement and evaluate a co-designed HIV health program for NSW-based Aboriginal and Torres Strait Islander people living with or at risk of acquiring HIV.

 Michelle is an Aboriginal woman of the Yorta Yorta Nation who has lived with HIV since 1990, and a descendant of the Stolen Generation.
 She is a strong advocate for the well-being and human rights of Aboriginal and Torres Strait Islander people in NSW.

 As one of two women across Australia who advocate for Aboriginal and Torres Strait Islander people living with HIV, Michelle represents the positive voice of Aboriginal and Torres Strait Islander people, especially for women living with HIV.
-Michelle was previously the Board Chair for The Anwernekenhe National HIV Alliance (ANA) between 2012-2015 then 2016-2020 and she continues as a representative for Aboriginal and Torres Strait Islander people living with HIV on the ANA Board.
+Michelle was previously the Board Chair for The Anwernekenhe National HIV Alliance (ANA) between 2012-2015 then 2016-2021 and she continues as a HIV Positive representative for Aboriginal and Torres Strait Islander people living with HIV on the ANA Board.
 She is a community member and convenor of the Positive Aboriginal Torres Strait Islander Network (PATSIN).
-Michelle is a Director on the Board of the Australia Federation of AIDS organisations (AFAO) and an active member of Femfatales, the National Network of Women Living with HIV including a number of advisory committees.
+Michelle is an active member of Femfatales, the National Network of Women Living with HIV including a number of advisory committees.